ASEAN-Build-The-Earth/ASEAN-Docs/docs.intro/getting-started/building-first-build/what-next.md

 :::info

-To rank up your builder role in ASEAN BTE, you'll have to pass our plot system's exam plot.
-By passing it you'll gain access to our master server and build whatever you want to build!
+To rank up your builder role in ASEAN BTE, you'll have to  complete 3-4 plots By passing it you'll gain access to our master server and build whatever you want to build!

 More info in [Becoming Official Builder](../../become-official) page